Angela Groothuizen

-Angela Groothuizen (born 28 September 1959) is a Dutch singer, artist and television personality.
+Angela Groothuizen (born 28 September 1959) is a Dutch singer and television personality.
 Her initial fame came as a member of the Dolly Dots.

 Biography

 Angela Groothuizen was born in Alkmaar, and has four brothers and sisters.
 She joined the band Howling Hurricane, of which one of her brothers was a member, and in 1978 they recorded a single, "Dreamt up Rock".
 That same year she was asked to join a newly formed girl group, and while she was more rock-oriented, she joined, and in 1979 the Dolly Dots were officially launched.

 Musical career

 The pop girl group Dolly Dots achieved popularity inside and outside the Netherlands, scoring hits between 1979 and 1988.
 She is credited also with discovering Roberto Jacketti & The Scooters, a Dutch pop group that scored one big hit ("I Save the Day"), and co-producing their first album in 1984.

-After the split of the Dolly Dots in 1988, Angela Groothuizen teamed up with Ruud Mulder, former guitarist of disco/funk-contemporaries Spargo, to record as Angela & the Rude.
+After the split of the Dolly Dots in 1988, Groothuizen teamed up with Ruud Mulder, former guitarist of disco/funk-contemporaries Spargo, to record as Angela & the Rude.
 Additionally she wrote songs for, among others, Kinderen voor Kinderen and Carmen Gomes.

 In 1998 the Dots reunited for a one-off concert, which gave rise to a Dolly Dots musical.
 Love Me Just a Little Bit More played at The Chassé Theatre in Breda and around the Netherlands during 2004, and closed in early 2005.
 As result of renewed interest in the group after the musical, Warner Bros.
 Records released a Dolly Dots Greatest Hits compilation of the group as well as a DVD.
 In May 2007, they sold out Rotterdam Ahoy three nights in a row, and toured the country again in 2008.

-In March 2008 Groothuizen released a Dutch-language solo album titled Melk en Honing (Milk and Honey).
+In March 2008, Groothuizen released a Dutch-language solo album titled Melk en Honing (Milk and Honey).

-In July 2009 fellow-Dolly Dot Ria Brieffies died from lung cancer.
+In July 2009, fellow-Dolly Dot Ria Brieffies died from lung cancer.
 At this time Groothuizen and the other Dolly Dots indicated they would never perform together again.
 However, in 2016 they did come together to perform during a concert of De Toppers, and in 2020 they announced they would do a tour called Sisters on Tour through The Netherlands.

-In 2012 she published a children's book, Paula en Khalilo.
+In 2012, she published a children's book, Paula en Khalilo.
 In April 2013 Groothuizen was awarded the Annie M.G.
 Schmidt-prijs for her song Vinkeveen, together with author Jan Beuvig and composer Nico Brandsen.
 In 2015 she recorded with Nico Brandsen 14 Sinterklaas holiday songs.
-It was accompanied by a sing-a-long book, which sold 175,000 copied, earning it four times platinum status.
+It was accompanied by a sing-a-long book, which sold 175,000 copies, earning it four times platinum status.